| Read time 3 mins

 The range of benefits continues.

-Digital maps can also allow operational managers to plan out and make the most efficient use of the space available - aided by clearly delineated grid markings, helping to analyze burial plot layouts in respect of the overall environment.
+Digital maps can also allow operational managers to plan out and make the most efficient use of the space available - aided by clearly delineated grid markings, helping to analyse burial plot layouts in respect of the overall environment.

 Speaking of which, with conservation and preservation of the landscape priorities, digital maps can also help to balance the practical needs of the cemetery with the need to preserve the natural environment.

-In practice, being able to clearly visualize the space will allow new burials to be introduced in a way that doesn’t encroach upon the natural environment, ensuring the many diverse ecosystems are undisturbed and able to grow and flourish.
+In practice, being able to clearly visualise the space will allow new burials to be introduced in a way that doesn’t encroach upon the natural environment, ensuring the many diverse ecosystems are undisturbed and able to grow and flourish.